neilmangan/nifty-trademark-info/README.md

 ## What's a NIFTY?

-A Nifty (or NFTy) is a common term within the blockchain community.
-A Nifty is a blockchain non-fungible token (an "NFT").
-It is phonetic reference to the acronym "NFT."
+A Nifty (or NFTy) is a common term for a blockchain based non-fungible token, also called an NFT.

 ## Is the word NIFTY trademarked for use in the digital asset marketplace?